kubernetes-sigs/kustomize/docs/plugins/README.md

 will fail with a warning about plugin use.

-Flag use is an opt-in acknowledging the absence of plugin provenance.
+Flag use is an opt-in acknowledging both tthe unstable (alpha) plugin API, and the absence of plugin provenance.
 It's meant to give pause to someone who blindly downloads a kustomization from the internet and attempts to run it, without